 Moreover, employers continue to value employees that have developed advanced critical thinking, writing and research skills, and throughout the programme, learners have many opportunities to develop these important skills so that they emerge from the programme job-ready.

 The taught component of this programme comprises core modules in Quantitative Financial Modelling, FinTech Regulation, Information and Cybersecurity Management, Distributed Ledger and Asset Tokenisation, Data Analytics and Machine Learning, Applied Financial Analysis and Research Methods one and two.

 To graduate with an MSc in Financial Technology the learner must complete 9 required modules (varying between 4 and 10 ECTS) and choose one of the capstone options, namely the Applied Research Project, the Dissertation or the Placement, each of which is 30 ECTS.

 The specific programme objectives are as follows:

-- To enable learners to develop in-depth knowledge and analytical skills in current and developing financial technologies
+- To enable learners to develop mastery of current and developing financial technologies.

-The minimum entry requirements for the MSc in Fintech are:
+The minimum entry requirements for the MSc in Financial Technology are:

 In addition, for applicants whose first language is not English and who have not undertaken their undergraduate degree through English the following is required: